 - While lightweight, strong and stiff, aluminium can have a harsher ride than a carbon fibre frame

 The term ‘road bike’ generally refers to a lightweight, aerodynamic bicycle whose primary purpose is to devour miles of tarmac at high speed.

-Road bikes feature fast-rolling 700c wheels and thin, high-pressure tyres; drop handlebars for improved aerodyamics; a stiff, lightweight frame and up to 30 gears.
+Road bikes feature fast-rolling 700c wheels and thin, high-pressure tyres; drop handlebars for improved aerodynamics; a stiff, lightweight frame and up to 30 gears.

 Lighter, faster and more responsive than mountain bikes and more comfortable and efficient over long distances than flat-barred hybrid bikes, a road bike is the ideal choice for fitness and leisure riding, road racing, touring and even commuting.

-If you don’t want to read our in-depth guide on road bikes, you can go directly to the relevant product page via the link below:
+If you don’t want to read our in-depth Road Bike Buying Guide, you can go directly to the relevant product page via the link below:

 Different types of road bikes designed for the needs of very different riders – from super-stiff racing machines to comfortable long-distance tourers, from entry-level all-rounders to cutting-edge carbon fibre speed weapons.

 The type of road bike that is right for you will depend not only on the budget available but also on the type of riding you intend to do.

 Road bikes aimed at racing enthusiasts are designed with light weight and efficiency taking priority over comfort.